Backing Up Data

 You can specify a backup password in the following circumstances:

-- In your FTP storage settings (Websites & Domains > Backup Manager > FTP Storage Settings).
+- In your FTP storage settings (Websites & Domains > Backup Manager > Remote Storage Settings > FTP(S)).

 - When downloading a backup file from the Plesk internal storage to some external location.